-I am head of the Hardware Security Lab, senior PhD candidate at the Automation Systems Group at the Vienna University of Technology and managing director of the IT security company Trustworks KG.
+I am head of the Hardware Security Lab, senior PhD candidate at the Secure Systems Lab Vienna / Automation Systems Group at Vienna University of Technology and managing director of the IT security company Trustworks KG.

 In my master's thesis, entitled "Real-time Encrypted Speech Communication Over Low Bandwidth Channels", I implemented

 an embedded real-time system, allowing secure speech communication over channels with 9600 baud/s and below.